 Applicants may, but are not required to, use up to the first 12 months of the performance period and up to \$100,000 of funds awarded in the first budget period for planning, including enhancing an existing program, without enrolling scholars.
-If an applicant chooses to use the first year for program planning, then the applicant must provide sufficient justification for requesting program planning time and include the goals, objectives, and intended outcomes of program planning in year one, a description of the proposed strategies and activities to be supported, and a timeline for the work.
+If an applicant chooses to use the first year for program planning then the applicant must provide sufficient justification for requesting program planning time and include the goals, objectives, key personnel and collaborators, and intended outcomes of program planning in year one, a description of the proposed strategies and activities to be supported, and a timeline for the work.
 The proposed strategies may include activities such as-

-- (1) Updating coursework, group assignments, or extensive and coordinated field or clinical experiences in early intervention settings, early childhood programs, and schools needed to support preparation for early intervention and special education personnel, including personnel from groups that are underrepresented in the field, including personnel with disabilities, multilingual personnel, and personnel from racially and ethnically diverse backgrounds, serving children with disabilities who have highintensity needs; - (2) Building capacity (e.g., hiring a field supervisor, providing professional development for faculty and field supervisors) of the program to prepare scholars, including scholars from groups that are underrepresented in the field, including scholars with disabilities, multilingual scholars, and scholars from racially and ethnically diverse backgrounds, to serve children with disabilities with high-intensity needs and their families; - (3) Purchasing needed resources (e.g., additional teaching supplies or specialized equipment to enhance instruction); or - (4) Establishing relationships with early intervention and early childhood programs or schools to serve as sites for field or clinical experiences needed to support the project.
-These sites may include high-need local educational agencies (LEAs),6 high-poverty schools,7 schools identified for comprehensive support and improvement,8 and schools implementing a targeted support and improvement plan for children with disabilities; early childhood and early intervention programs located within the geographic boundaries of a highneed LEA; and early childhood and early intervention programs located within the geographical boundaries of an LEA serving the highest percentage of schools identified for comprehensive support and improvement or implementing targeted support and improvement plans in the State.
+- (1) Updating coursework, course outcomes, scholar competencies, assignments, or extensive and coordinated field or clinical experiences needed to support preparation for special education, early intervention, or related services scholars, including scholars from racially and ethnically diverse backgrounds, scholars who are multilingual, and scholars with disabilities serving children with disabilities, including children of color with disabilities and children with disabilities who are multilingual; - (2) Building the capacity (e.g., hiring a field supervisor, providing professional development for faculty and field supervisors) of the program to prepare scholars, including scholars from racially and ethnically diverse backgrounds, scholars who are multilingual, and scholars with disabilities, to serve children with disabilities and their families, including children and families of color and who are multilingual;

+- (3) Purchasing needed resources (e.g., additional teaching supplies, technology-based resources, or other specialized equipment to enhance instruction); or - (4) Establishing relationships with early intervention and early childhood programs or schools, to serve as sites for field or clinical experiences needed to support the project.
+These sites may include high-need local educational agencies (LEAs),11 high-poverty schools,12 schools identified for comprehensive support and improvement,13 and schools implementing a targeted support and improvement plan 14 for children with disabilities; early childhood and early intervention programs located within the geographic boundaries of a highneed LEA; and early childhood and early intervention programs located within the geographical boundaries of an LEA serving the highest percentage of schools identified for comprehensive support and improvement or implementing targeted support and improvement plans in the State.